A funny proposition from a 7 year old...

 When my oldest daughter was seven, she asked me the funniest question that I ever heard.
 Two years later, much to her dismay, her father and I still get a laugh out of it.
 She asked me, Mom, when are you going to buy me an iPad?

 After I good long laugh, first at her question and then at her expression, I told her to cheer up, and I explained the reason for my laughter.
 Look here, I said, while pulling up iPads on Amazon.
 This is how much an iPad costs.
 Now, why would I spend that much money, even if I had it, to buy an iPad for a seven-year old?

 Because I need it.

 Timeout!
 Eager to finally upgrade the overarching vibe with my business.
-Reactions about the overall look at https://assess4thebest.ca?
-Undoubtedly an amazing employment testing service if desired inside the Ontario region.
+Reactions about the overall look at https://crossroads-planning.com?
+Undoubtedly an incredible tax preparation service in California that cares if desired inside the CALIFORNIA region.
 Leave your vote.
 Many thanks!